-I didn’t give to bits of concern to anything on BforBloggers until May 2020.
+I didn’t give two bits of concern to anything on BforBloggers until May 2020.

-April 2020 was one of the best months of my blogging career so far but May brought a Google update with it.
+April 2020 was one of the best months of my blogging and marketing consultation career so far but May brought a Google update with it.

 The Google algorithm update released on May 4th is far by the worst I’ve ever seen.
 It’s weird because the majority of blogs have been hit, and I don’t see any solid reason behind it.

 Recovery from this update is fine.
 It hasn’t affected the quality of the visitors.
 Steadily I’m climbing back up by updating my content and optimizing user experience.